Explore Microsoft .NET SDK v3 for Azure Cosmos DB

 CosmosClient

 Creates a new CosmosClient with a connection string.
 CosmosClient is thread-safe.
-It's recommended to maintain a single instance of CosmosClient per lifetime of the application that enables efficient connection management and performance.
+The recommendation is to maintain a single instance of CosmosClient per lifetime of the application that enables efficient connection management and performance.

 CosmosClient client = new CosmosClient(endpoint, key);